 In the Federal Register of October 27, 1999 (64 FR 57881), the Environmental Protection Agency (EPA) announced the availability of a document entitled “Threshold of Regulation Policy - Deciding Whether a Pesticide with a Food Use Pattern Needs a Tolerance.”
 The Threshold of Regulation (TOR) Policy describes criteria and procedures to be considered in determining whether a use of a pesticide in a location and manner that has the possibility of resulting in residues in food is below the threshold of regulation.

 As explained in the policy notice, a use may be below the threshold of regulation if:

 - using a reliable and appropriately sensitive analytical method to measure residues in the commodity, no residues are detected in the commodity under the expected conditions of use; and

 - using reasonably protective criteria, the estimated potential risk of any theoretically possible residues in food is not of concern.

-The TOR Policy also describes data that might be used to support a finding that a use is below the threshold of regulation.You may need Adobe Reader to view files on this page.
+The TOR Policy also describes data that might be used to support a finding that a use is below the threshold of regulation.You may need a PDF reader to view files on this page.
 See EPA’s About PDF page to learn more.